Statement on Opposing All Oppression from the Twin Cities GDC Local 14

 We fight against capitalism.
 We do so because capitalism is organized theft based on hierarchy.
 We unionize because fighting this authoritarian theft can be done most successfully in the workplace, at the point of production.
 In unionizing we face many challenges, from creating strategies and tactics to accomplish our goals, as well as maintaining morale, fighting spirit, and solidarity with each other.

 One of the most difficult challenges the working class faces is that of oppressive social divisions.
 We may be of a single class, but we are not the same as a result.
-In addition to experiencing the oppressions of our class, we have differing experiences of racism, sexism, homophobia, transphobia, anti-semitism and Islamphobia, along with other types of oppressions.
+In addition to experiencing the oppressions of our class, we have differing experiences of racism, sexism, disability, homophobia, transphobia, anti-semitism and Islamphobia, along with other types of oppressions.
 Some of us experience privilege on the basis of our race, sex, gender, or religion, while others among us experience oppression on precisely the same grounds.

 The ruling classes know this, of course.
 It is one of their favorite strategies for destroying organized workers: divide and conquer.
 Many of these oppressions exist in starkest relief in America’s massive prison-industrial system, where wardens encourage and enforce racial segregation and violence among prisoners, precisely as a system of maintaining control.
 These forms of control through oppression are not limited to prisons, of course.
 We see and experience them in our daily lives, and in our workplaces as well.